 The phrase Law and Prophets was a euphemism for the Old Testament.
 Jesus was saying that John the Baptist was the last of the Old Testament prophets.
 Therefore when Jesus began His ministry, the New Testament era began.

 The Holy Spirit was not given until after the resurrection, but according to John 7:37-39 those who became believers during the time Jesus was alive would receive it later.
-The idea that the Church didn’t come to be until Pentecost is more a tradition of man than a fact of the Bible.
+The idea that the Church didn’t come to be until Pentecost is more human tradition than a fact of the Bible.
 The disciples received the Holy Spirit on Resurrection Sunday (John 20:19-23).
 Perhaps all the other believers did too.

 If that’s a correct assumption, then those who became believers during the Lord’s ministry are part of the Church and will be resurrected at the time of the rapture.